Beaconsfield, Quebec: History

 In 1678, the Sulpician Order, who owned the Island of Montreal at the time, granted the first concession in this area to Jean Guenet, one of the main merchants of Ville-Marie and tax collector for the island's Seigneurs.
 Guenet named his concession, located at Pointe Beaurepaire or Thompson Point but now known as Pointe à Quenet, "Beau Repaire".
 Following the Great Peace of Montreal Treaty in 1701, permanent settlement began that led to farming communities along Lake Saint-Louis.

 In 1713, the Parish of St-Joachim de la Pointe Claire was created, which included the present territory of the cities of Beaconsfield, Kirkland and Pointe-Claire.

 In 1855, the Grand Trunk Railway was built through the area, and the Canadian Pacific Railway in the 1880s.
 These brought summer residents from Montreal and the pioneer farming settlement began to transform to a summer cottage resort.

 The name Beaconsfield is first attributed to John Henry Menzies who in 1870 bought a country estate then known as "Le Bocage" (originally built by Paul Urgèle Gabriel Valois in 1810).
 He renamed it in 1877 after Benjamin Disraeli, 1st Earl of Beaconsfield, who was his friend.
 In time, this name was also used for its train station (which opened in 1879), golf club (opened in 1902), and the Post Office (opened in 1904).

 The City (Ville) of Beaconsfield was formed on June 30, 1910, when it split off from the Parish of Saint-Joachim de la Pointe-Claire.
 In the census of 1911, it had 375 persons, 60 families living in 60 houses.
 It grew slowly to 990 inhabitants by 1951.
 During the 1950s and 1960s, Beaconsfield rapidly developed as a residential suburb.
 By 1966, the last original farm concession began to be developed for residences.

 On March 19, 1966, Beaconsfield changed statutes from Ville to Cité ("city"), but on September 18, 1982, this was reverted.

 As part of the 2002–2006 municipal reorganization of Montreal Beaconsfield and neighbouring Baie-D'Urfé became the borough of Beaconsfield–Baie-D'Urfé and were merged into the city of Montreal.
 After a change of government, and the 2004 referendum, both Baie-D'Urfé and Beaconsfield voted to de-merge from Montreal.
 On January 1, 2006, they were reconstituted as independent municipalities.
 They still remain part of the urban agglomeration of Montreal.

 Demographics

+According to the Office québécois de la langue française, Beaconsfield has been officially recognized as a bilingual municipality since 2005-11-02.